 No matter what you use to add color and luster to your bath bombs, each colorant will act differently.
 Some colorants are best added to the dry ingredients, while other water-soluble liquids are best added to the liquid phase.

-Some of you might like an extreme vibrant color for your bath bomb.
+Some of you might like an extremely vibrant color for your bath bomb.
 Others might look for a more subtle bath bomb color look using only herbs.
 And there's some of us that say only natural bath bomb colorants will do.
 When choosing bath bomb colorants, there are certain things to watch out for.
 Like will the color stain the tub, or clog the drain?
 What about the way the colorant works, will it sit on top of the water or disperse throughout?
 These are things to be mindful of when choosing the perfect colors.
 And always check your countries guidelines about what you are allowed to use when it comes to making bath bombs to sell.

 Another thing you must keep in mind is if the bath bomb colorant comes in a liquid form or powder.
 You will have to adjust your recipe or formula depending on what you are choosing for your colorants.
 Too much liquid coloring and your bath bombs will be too soft and can even expand out of the molds.
 If you use too much of a dry ingredient like powder, mica, or clay to color your bath bombs, well then you run the risk of your bath bomb not packing together right.

 I used to own a small bath and body business, and one of my best sellers was bath bombs.
 I was in over 25 stores and boutiques and I've made thousands of bath bombs over the years so the following information is from my own experience.
 I sold my company a long time ago but I still adore making bath bombs for friends and family!
 Once a bath bomb maker, always a bath bomb maker!

 So how do you add color to bath bombs and when is the perfect time to incorporate color into a bath bomb?